5 November 2016

 Far to our left, we could see walkers on the main route to Gavarnie Waterfall and we couldn’t help but wonder if they were missing out on possibly the best sight in the whole area.
 We wandered down to the bowl for a closer look and, as we gazed up it was as if we’d stumbled upon an oil painted masterpiece that had suddenly come to life.

 And then it was time to dive in.

 We walked up to the forest and were confronted with another decision on where our route would take us.
 Up to the Bellevue Plateau or onwards to the Cirque de Gavarnie?
 The former looked like a two-hour return hike to a flat ridge we could see towering above us.
 So onwards we went through the forest instead.

 This time we were able to experience the autumn colours from “the inside-out”.
 The distinct colours we’d observed from a distance were now replaced by a sun-drenched mishmash of yellows, oranges and browns.
 It was like walking through a dreamland imagined by a Disney animator.
-In fact, the only thing missing was the sight of a white unicorn dancing on its hind legs.

 We continued for another hour or so, sure we’d end up at the Cirque de Gavarnie at some point.
 But, we inevitably reached the point where the bottle of red wine in my backpack could not be concealed any longer.
 Cue the breaking of bread, the spreading of cheese and the raising of two glasses to our sublime surroundings.

 It’s at this point I’ll confess that we thought we’d now “done” the Cirque de Gavarnie.
 We’d had the colossal horseshoe of vertical rock in our sights as we’d made our way through the forest.
 And, naively we thought that was just about it.
 Wonderful scenery but a bit of an anticlimax in terms of the actual destination.